 Another fundamental difference between laws and regulaltions in Mexico and the U.S. is that while U.S. attorneys and judges can draft many pieces of legislation based on their own interpretation of the law, Mexico relies on codes as its primary source of law.
 This difference stems from the fact that the federal constitution in Mexico is the basis for all the country's laws.

-The current constitution is the 1917 Political Constitution of the United Mexican States.
+The 1917 Political Constitution of the United Mexican States is the current rule of law, with active amendments.
 The Mexican constitution includes economic, social and cultural rights of the Mexican people and calls for a federal government that takes an active role in promoting those rights.
 That being said, Mexico's federal government has more power to enforce environmental regulations than the U.S. government has regarding individual states.

 "Much of Mexico's ecological regulatory environment stems from 1987."